sdam-au/sdam/README.md

 #### Specifying output

-It is also possible to `limit` the amount of records to process, and with the following example we can extract the first four inscriptions by `hd_nr` id.
+It is also possible to `limit` the amount of records to process, and with the following example we can extract the first four inscriptions by `hd_nr` id in a data frame with a long format.

 ```r
 edhw(vars="people", as="df", limit=4)